 - (8) Training programmes should ensure that the requirements of OPS 3, Subpart N are complied with, such as, but not limited to, route qualification, flight preparation, concept of operations with offshore alternates and criteria for their use.
-Training programme refers to the training for pilots and other relevant personnel (including as required meteorological observers and - (9) When the use of an offshore alternate heliport is planned, the meteorological observations, both at the offshore destination and the offshore alternate heliport, should be taken by an observer acceptable to the designated meteorological authority.
+Training programme refers to the training for pilots and other relevant personnel (including as required meteorological observers and helideck personnel) involved in such operations. - (9) When the use of an offshore alternate heliport is planned, the meteorological observations, both at the offshore destination and the offshore alternate heliport, should be taken by an observer acceptable to the designated meteorological authority.